malthejorgensen/bitum/README.md

 Developing
 ----------
-If you wnat to test `bitum` while developing run the following commands:
+If you want to test `bitum` while developing you can do:

+    python bitum/cli.py [...]

+Or you can run any of the following commands:

     poetry build
     pipx install --force .
+    bitum [...]

 Alternative names